joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/02/24/at-home/newsletter.html?searchResultPosition=5

 **New Findings on 2 Ways Children Become Seriously Ill from the Coronavirus**\
-`A large study found that young people hospitalized with acute Covid-19 infection have symptoms and characteristics that differ from those with a Covid-linked inflammatory syndrome.`\
+`A large study found that young people hospitalized with acute Covid-19 have symptoms and characteristics that differ from those with a Covid-linked inflammatory syndrome.`\
 https://nytimes.com/2021/02/24/health/covid-kids-severe-inflammatory-syndrome.html?searchResultPosition=6

 **Luis Fernando Arias, Colombian Indigenous Leader, Dies at 41**\